mvillafuertem/scala-1/topics/templates/objects.md

   println(s"Initializing $description")
 ```
-and a `main` method which references it, twice:
+and an `exec` method which references it, twice:

 ```scala
 @main